Tuesday, 14 June 2016

 Colonial Defences of Sydney

-I have recently moved back to Sydney after around 10 years of living far and wide elsewhere.
-I have given myself a 'bucket list' plan to visit the colonial era defences and fortifications.
-Of course, I have a hidden VSF agenda in the background as well :-)
+I recently moved back to Sydney after around 10 years of living far and wide elsewhere.
+I've given myself a 'bucket list' plan to visit defences constructed in the 113 year colonial era up to Federation in 1901.
+Of course, there is an alt-history/VSF agenda in the background as well :-)

-I'll present my findings here of course and as a prelude thought I would provide some overview of what was constructed in the early colonial days, during the 'Russian Scares' and post Federation.
-I had decided that for the time being, I am going to stick with defences constructed in the colonial period (pre 1901) only.
+As a prelude thought I would provide some overview of what was constructed in the early colonial days, during the 'Russian Scares' and post Federation.

-The colony of New South Wales was established in 1788 in Port Jackson (better known now as Sydney Harbour).
-A remote spot on the far side of the world from the British Isles, it was a long way from the Royal Navy's bases and help.
+The British colony of New South Wales was established in 1788 in Port Jackson, better known now as Sydney Harbour.
+A remote spot on the far side of the world from the British Isles, it was a long way from the Royal Navy's bases and any assistance.
 Over the next century layers of defences were built and upgraded to included new technologies including rifled guns, breach loaders, mines, torpedoes and anti-submarine booms.

 Some of the fortifications around Sydney's inner and outer harbour.